Skip to content

 Some things to remember:

-• If you make changes to this container from the inside, then it will be there only for the lifetime of this particular container.
+• If you make changes to this container from the inside, then (unless the changes are made in a mounted directory) it will be there only for the lifetime of this particular container.
 The moment you delete this one, it's gone.
 For this reason, it's never a good practice to make changes inside the container, but always the Dockerfile.

 • localhost now means the container itself.